Gittarackur0/Gittarackur0/README.md

 C+H , interact , basically anything , I don't mind

 My interests are JoJo , reading , HxH , Genshin , MLA , Madoka , JJK , history and few more .
-If you have something to reccommend me for reading or watching please feel free to tell me !
+If you have something to recommend me for reading or watching please feel free to tell me !

 I am a good listener so if you want to talk feel free to , most of the time I am online (alone or with my friends)